Maryland Same-Sex Divorce Lawyer

 Grounds for Divorce in Maryland

-Same-Sex Couples and De-Facto Parents
+Same-Sex Couples and De Facto Parents

 For years, one of the major challenges facing divorcing same-sex couples involved child custody.
-While federal law mandated states to allow same-sex marriages, state law has often been slow to catch regarding issues of paternity or child custody.
+While federal law mandated states to allow same-sex marriages, state law has often been slow to catch up regarding issues of paternity or child custody.
 Some parents found themselves without legal parental rights following a divorce.

 This option might not be available in every instance.
-To qualify as a de-facto parent, a person must have lived in the household with the child with the permission of the biological parent.
+To qualify as a de facto parent, a person must have lived in the household with the child with the permission of the biological parent.
 There must also have been a parent-child relationship that developed between the two during that time.

 Speak with a Maryland Same-Sex Divorce Attorney Today

 Before you pursue a divorce, it could be in your best interest to speak to an attorney.
-The law surrounding same-sex marriage is relatively new, and unique challenges could come up when you least expect it.
+The law surrounding same-sex marriage is relatively new, and unique challenges could come up when you least expect them.

 The right legal counsel could provide you with peace of mind during your divorce.
 To ensure you are treated fairly during divorce proceedings, reach out to a Maryland same-sex divorce lawyer today.